 Your cases should be large enough to carry everything you need, but not so big or heavy as to be difficult to lug through the cruise terminal.
 You will also have a limited amount of space in your cabin, so don’t go mad with oversized cases as you will have nowhere to put them.
 Stick with hard-sided luggage, too, as it will protect your belongings better.

 Purchase Travel-Sized Items

 The “3-1-1” rule does not apply to cruise ships.
 You can bring full-sized bottles if you want to, but most cruise liners will supply shampoo and shower gel in the cabins on your arrival.
 Save space for other items by bringing travel-sized versions of your toiletries.

-Hot Tip: Think you can’t book a cruise using points and miles?
-Think again — check out these ways to book a cruise using points and miles.
+Hot Tip: Check out these ways to book a cruise using points and miles.